Shirakumo/lichat-protocol/README.md

 1. A `users` update with the same `id` as the request is sent back with the `users` field set to the list of names of users that were recorded.

 ##### 5.5.3 Requesting Information About a User
-Finally, information about a particular user can be retrieved by the `user-info` update, after which the server acts as follows:
+Information about a particular user can be retrieved by the `user-info` update, after which the server acts as follows:

 1. If the user is not connected and no profile for the user exists, a `no-such-user` update is sent back and the request is dropped.
 1. A `user-info` update with the same `id` as the request is sent back with the `connections` field set to the number of connections the user object has associated with it and with the `registered` field set to `T` if the user has a profile associated with it.

+##### 5.5.4 Requesting Capabilities
+A user can request a list of updates they are allowed to send to a particular channel using the `capabilities` update.
+The server must act as follows:

+1. If the user is not in the named channel, a `not-in-channel` update is sent back and the request is dropped.
+1. For every update type known to the server, the server checks whether the user is permitted according to the channel's permission rule for the update.
+If permitted, the update type is added to a list.
+1. A `capabilities` update with the same `id` as the request is sent back with the `permitted` field set to the list of updates gathered in step 2.

 ### 6. Protocol Extension
 A server or client may provide extensions to the protocol in the following manners: